-Since September 2009, the Offering Outreach Program has selected one charitable organization per month to receive half of the collection plate each Sunday.
+Since September 2009, the Offering Outreach program has selected one charitable organization per month to receive half of the money from the collection plate each Sunday.
 By supporting organizations that address social justice and humanitarian needs at the local, state, national, and international levels, we demonstrate our values as Unitarian Universalists.

 How Organizations Are Selected

 Do you volunteer for a charitable organization?
 Is there an organization that has helped you in the past?
 Have you recently stumbled upon a new and noteworthy nonprofit?
 We welcome any and all MLUC members to submit nominations!

 Download the Offering Outreach Nomination Form (Microsoft Word)